What is a VoIP phone?

 This means even small businesses can now introduce features such as on-hold marketing, call recording, voicemail-to-email.
 CRM integration, remote working via device sync and much more can also be introduced.

 VoIP phones also allow for easy scalability for growing businesses.
 Traditional landline phones required costly upgrades or extensions to a business phone system upon the intake of new employees.
-With VoIP technology, a handset can very quickly and easily be introduced into the network via an existing ethernet port.
+With VoIP system technology, a handset can very quickly and easily be introduced into the network via an existing ethernet port.

-Is VoIP cheaper than a landline?
+Are VoIP phone systems cheaper than a landline?

 VoIP based technology is significantly cheaper than traditional phone lines.
 This is because it does not rely on the legacy technology of PSTN & ISDN to provide a connection.
 These traditional lines are copper-based networks that providers find expensive to maintain.